Neopentene/Macro-Processor/README.md

 3. In case your desktop is not found a new folder will be created in your user home directory and a output file will be made there

 ## Java Version < 11 peeps 🧧
-Run this first in the same directory where the downloaded file is being kept
+**Run this command first in the same directory where the downloaded file is being kept.**

 ```terminal
 javac MacroProcessor.java